 Students chewed on the concept of privilege while addressing the question: is it ethical to sell our waste to someone else, and does this absolve us of responsibility for the planetary repercussions of this waste?
 We also tackled the waste issue by exploring, inventing, and designing a way to use locally-sourced recyclables as the building materials for our bioshelter and intentional co-housing community of tiny houses.

 In 2019-20, we delved into three essential questions:

 - do the actions of one person matter?

 - what does local work to shift the trajectory of climate change look like?

 - is social inequity inevitable?

-With these in mind, we drafted the ground work of designing a full-scale aquaponics and four-season growing system to provide food for our school community; three tiny houses which can provide sustainable and affordable homes for individuals and small families; and began the work to explore the benefits of building an intentional co-housing community in our region.
+With these in mind, we drafted the ground work of designing a full-scale aquaponics and four-season growing system to provide food for our school community; three tiny houses which can provide sustainable and affordable homes for elders; and began the work to explore the benefits of building an intentional co-housing community in our region.

 This design/build work will continue when we reopen in 9/21 as a semester boarding program focusing exclusively on addressing these pressing issues.
 Won’t you join us?

 This philosophy might be uncommon but is increasingly appreciated as essential to a vibrant and relevant 21st Century education.
 Think about how top colleges now seek their best and brightest:

 - Trinity’s checklist for their admissions application readers contains the characteristics we’re nurturing here at TCS: curiosity, empathy, openness to change, ability to overcome adversity, risk taking, delayed gratification.